Anglo-Saxons and Dragonology

 This half term we will be continuing to use ‘Inspire Maths’ to look at metric measures and converting between different units of measures (e.g. km/m; cm/m; kg/g; l/ml).
 We will also familiarise ourselves with different measures so that we can make appropriate estimations to check our calculations.

 We will be learning to use approximate equivalences between metric units and common imperial units such as inches, pounds and pints.

 We will be using all four operations to solve problems involving measure using decimal notation, including scaling.

 We will be learning to identify, describe and represent the position of a shape following a reflection or translation.

 To help your child, please ensure that you regularly practice and test your child with their times tables.
 By Year 5 children should know all tables up to the 12 times table.
 It is always useful to practice all tables as this really helps the children with a range of maths work in school.

-In science we will be learning about 'Living things and their habitats'.
+In science we will be learning about 'Animals, including humans'.